bniladridas/cpp_terminal_app/README.md

 ```cpp
 int gpu_usage = 0;  // Replace with actual GPU usage logic if available
 ```
 This means that the actual logic to calculate GPU usage is not implemented in the current version of the code.
-In a complete implementation, you would typically use specific GPU libraries or APIs (like CUDA or OpenCL) to query the GPU for its current utilization.
+In a complete implementation, you would typically use specific GPU libraries or APIs [...]

 ### Summary
 - **CPU Usage**: Calculated using `getrusage` to retrieve the amount of CPU time consumed by the process.